djaskowiak/advanced-kpi/README.md

   2. **Define color by CSS**
 ![example 9](https://raw.githubusercontent.com/djaskowiak/data/master/background-css-def.png)

   This helps you to define gradients or very specific color configurations.
 You need to insert the CSS definition as a JSON string.

-    ```json
+    ```
     ='{"background-image": "linear-gradient(141deg, #9fb8ad 0%, #1fc8db 51%, #2cb5e8 75%)"}'
     ```

   3. **Define a background-picture**
 ![example 10](https://raw.githubusercontent.com/djaskowiak/data/master/background-picture-def.png)

 You can select a picture that is uploaded to the application.
 To manage the best positioning it is possible to add CSS definition.
 This also requires a JSON notation.

-    ```json
+    ```
     ='{"background-size" : "cover", "background-position" : "center" , "opacity" : "1"}'
     ```